 The journey of discovery begins in Year 9 where our students commence a three-year Key Stage 4 with 19 different subjects from which to choose.
 This enables them to express their passions and talents across a wide range of areas.

 Students are encouraged to pursue creative subjects alongside English, Mathematics, Science, Humanities, Languages (modern and ancient), to develop a culture of STEAM (Science, Technology, Engineering, Art and Mathematics) and maintain breadth of choice for the future.
 Students select five subjects beyond the core of English, Mathematics and the individual Sciences.
 At the end of Year 9, they will choose four of these that they will take on to completion at the end of Year 11.
 Students build on the learning habits developed in Key Stage 3 and are supported by a pastoral system tailored to meet individual needs.
-There is a continued focus on maintaining a healthy lifestyle through the provision of timetabled non-examined PE and a range of PSHEE Days.
+There is a continued focus on maintaining a healthy lifestyle through the provision of timetabled non-examined PE and PSHEE delivered in lessons supported by a PHSEE day.

 Within Year 9, students also follow an enrichment carousel.
 This aims to build cultural capital and complement their academic studies.
 Currently students follow a programme of courses that cover world music, classical civilisations, coding, spirituality and first aid.